cinchcast/Fiber/README.md

 Dog.prototype.constructor = Dog;
 ```

+JavaScript makes no distinction between constructors and other functions, so every function gets a prototype property.
+That is, given a function `f`, javascript does not know whether you intend to use it as `new f()` (constructor), or `f()` (simple function execution).

-To understand the above, note that whenever a function object is created, the `Function` constructor that produces the function object also assigns it a property named `prototype`, itself holding a single property named `constructor` whose value is the newly created function object.
-In other words, whenever you create a function, the JavaScript engine performs the following code:
+Therefore, whenever a function object is created, the `Function` constructor that produces the function object also assigns it a property named `prototype`, which in turn has a single property named `constructor` pointing back to the created function object.
+So, whenever you create a function, JavaScript automatically does the following:

 ```javascript
 this.prototype = { constructor: this };